andrewjpoole/andrewjpoole.github.io/_posts/2025-05-31-assert-against-trace-data-for-integration-tests-with-aspire-and-the-queryabletracecollector.md

 ![image](/images//queryabletracecollector-polyglotnotebook-customise-output.png)

-Which makes it much easier to spot thing things that matter.
+Which makes it much easier to spot things that matter.

 ## Conclusions